On This Page[Hide][Show]

 Tip #1 Support Your Claim with Medical Evidence

 There are not many jobs that will accommodate the need to lie down for half of the day.
-The boat captain will want to make sure there is good “objective medical evidence” to support the subjective complaints of pain.
+The boat captain will want to make sure that there is good “objective medical evidence” to support the subjective complaints of pain.
 Objective evidence may include MRIs, x-rays, etc.

 Tip #2 Be Prepared for Video Surveillance